 In addition to reviewing requests for permission under the MU student international travel policy, the Student Travel Abroad Review Committee may recommend whether or not to suspend an ongoing or previously-approved study or travel abroad experience if a significant health, safety or security concern is raised regarding that experience.
 In making this assessment, the committee may consider the risk management plan for the students, staff and faculty involved in the study abroad program or university-related international activity, and the balance between the value of the experience in that specific location versus the risks associated with that location/activity.

 Though uncommon, it is possible that a specific program, activities in a specific location (city, region or country) or all activities abroad would need to be modified or suspended by the university due to a health or safety concern.
-This concern may arise if a new/revised U.S. Department of State travel advisory or CDC travel warning is issued for a location, or if conditions presented in an International Travel Policy Exception Request change materially.
+This concern may arise if a new/revised U.S. Department of State travel advisory or CDC travel health notice is issued for a location, or if conditions presented in an International Travel Policy Exception Request change materially.
 If this occurs, International Programs will work with program sponsors, the students (and other program participants) and, if necessary, the university’s contracted insurance provider in an effort to accomplish safe and timely evacuation of all MU students and program participants.

 International travel policy exception request process